9 – 30 November

 Joanna Vestey PhD is an award-winning photographer living in Oxford.
 She has published five books to date and has been commissioned by clients such as The Times, House and Gardens, The Financial Times and Elle Decoration.
 Her work is held in several collections including the National Portrait Gallery, London and she has recently completed her PhD at the European Centre of Photographic Research in Cardiff.

+Each image is available at 50 x 60cm as a signed, archival pigment print in a limited edition of 250 for £200.
 The theatre featured in these images will receive £193.75 in total for each print sold. £45.00 will go towards print, production and postage costs and include associated VAT.
-The remaining balance of £155 is a suggested donation that will go directly to individual theatres who will be able to claim £38.75 Gift Aid.
-Funds raised will be distributed to the theatres fortnightly.

-There is one large scale 105 x 130 print of each image.
+There is also one large scale 105 x 130 print of each image.
 Please enquire about availability.
-100% of the profit topped up with Gift aide from the sales goes collectively to the theatres.
+100% of the profit topped up with Gift Aid from the sales goes collectively to the theatres.